 Certiorari is the traditional way to challenge a Preliminary Inquiry decision when: (1) the Judge lacked initial jurisdiction; or (2) the Judge lost jurisdiction by failing to observe mandatory provisions of the Criminal Code; or (3) the Crown failed to introduce any evidence of an essential element of the charges; or (4) there was denial of natural justice.

-When the outcome of a Preliminary Inquiry is biased – due to self-interest of the Judge or Prosecutor – then a denial of natural justice has occurred.
+When the outcome of a Preliminary Inquiry is biased – due to self-interest of the Judge or the Prosecutor – then a denial of natural justice has occurred.
 This falls in the realm of Certiorari, and in fact that is the only path to resolution.
-The Certiorari Application is heard in Q.B.
-Chambers before the trial begins.
+The Certiorari Application is heard in Queen's Bench Chambers before the trial begins.

 The Supreme Court of Canada held: The accused must be reasonably informed of the transaction alleged against him, to allow him a full defence.
 When the Information recites all the facts and relates them to a definite offence identified by the relevant section of the Code, then the accused will not be misled.